-Philip S. Khoury is Associate Provost and Ford International Professor of History at Massachusetts Institute of Technology.
+Philip S. Khoury, Associate Provost and Ford International Professor of History at Massachusetts Institute of Technology.
 He is the author and editor of several books on the Middle East, including Syria and the French Mandate: The Politics of Arab Nationalism, 1920-1945, Urban Notables and Arab Nationalism: The Politics of Damascus, 1860-1920, and The Modern Middle East: A Reader.
 In a short video, he discusses what, as a Middle East scholar, drew him to the WPF.

-Thomas M. O’Reilly, Treasurer, is President of Pine Manor College.
+Thomas M. O’Reilly, President of Pine Manor College.
 Previously, he was Global Strategic and Operational Leader for Autopart International.
 His previous work experience includes: Chief Operating Officer and Board Director with Autopart International; Chief Financial Officer and Executive Vice President with Sager Electronics; President of the Boston Latin School Association; President of the Boston School Committee; and Trustee with Catholic Charities Archdiocese Boston.
 He graduated from Harvard College and has an MBA from Boston College Graduate School of Management.
 In a short video, he discusses why peace needs diverse perspectives.

 James Shannon retired as President and Chief Executive Officer of the National Fire Protection Association (NFPA) after serving as NFPA president from 2002 to July 2014.
 Prior to his work at NFPA, he was known as a consumer and civil rights advocate as Massachusetts Attorney General (1987-1991).
 He was a senior partner in the Boston offices of Hale & Dorr (1985-1987) and was a member of the United States House of Representatives (1979-1985) where he served on the Ways and Means Committee.
 In a short video, he discusses the value of re-invigorating a political discussion of world peace.